 - 1. Clear development outcomes.
 Proposal presents a compelling project concept with specific, impactful outcomes to facilitate development.
 Performance measures are clearly articulated. - 2.
 Advances and complements regional goals and policies.
-Proposed project will help to advance established regional development policy goals and outcomes expressed in the 2040 Growth Concept, the Urban Growth Management Functional Plan and in the following six Desired Outcomes stated in the Regional Framework Plan, adopted by the region to guide future planning: - People live and work in vibrant communities where their everyday needs are easily accessible: - Current and future residents benefit from the region's sustained economic competitiveness and prosperity; - People have safe and reliable transportation choices that enhance their quality of life; - The region is a leader in minimizing contributions to climate change; - Current and future generations enjoy clean air, clean water and healthy ecosystems; - The benefits and burdens of growth and change are distributed equitably. - 3.
+Proposed project will support Metro's established regional policy goal of advancing racial equity. - 3.
 Aligns with local goals and/or maximizes community assets.
 Proposed project will help to realize community plans and goals, accommodate expected population and employment growth, and/or maximize existing community assets such as public transit, parks, natural features, historic districts, employment areas. - 4.
 Likelihood of full implementation.
 Key stakeholders (property owners, policy makers, funding jurisdictions, service districts, etc.) have committed full support for the project goals and timelines, will be meaningfully involved in guiding the project, and have the capacity and authority to implement actions/investments as needed to bring the project to fruition.
-Opportunities and threats to project commitments are identified.

-- 5. Public involvement.
+Opportunities and threats to project commitments are identified. - 5.
+Public involvement.
 Proposal incorporates best practices for public involvement; strategies for meaningfully engaging neighbors, businesses, property owners, and key stakeholders, as well as historically marginalized communities including low income and minority populations are clearly articulated and well-conceived; proposal indicates how public input will be used to strengthen the project outcomes and/or increase the likelihood of successful implementation. - 6.
 Team roles and capacity.
 Roles and responsibilities of the applicant county or city, as well as any additional partners have been clearly defined; proposed staff has skill set, experience and appropriate available time needed to successfully manage all aspect of the grant project and oversee the work of consultant team or teams on behalf of the project partners - 7.
 Jurisdiction track record.
-Applicant has proven capability to successfully implement community development projects, especially past CPDG or 2040 Grant projects; prior grants have fully delivered expected products and outcomes according to the approved schedule of milestones; any CPDG or 2040 Grant projects still underway are on track and scheduled for completion prior to initiation of proposed project. - 8.
-Grant leverage.
+Applicant has proven capability to successfully implement community development projects, especially past CPDG or 2040 Grant projects; prior grants have fully delivered expected products and outcomes according to the approved schedule of milestones; any CPDG or 2040 Grant projects still underway are on track and scheduled for completion prior to initiation of proposed project.

+- 8. Grant leverage.
 Extent to which partners have committed additional in-kind or direct financial contributions to the project beyond the minimum ten percent match that is required; - 9.
 Replicable best practices.
-Proposed project will develop best practices that could bereplicated in other locations.
+Proposed project will develop best practices that could be replicated in other locations.
 (Note: this criterion may not be applied to all projects.)